 Don’t be intimidated by the prospect of corporate fundraising and the process of negotiating mutually beneficial relationships with corporations.
 This course will provide a broad overview of corporate philanthropy and fundraising to help you expand or diversify your organization’s funding base.
 It will explore the traditional avenues of support through corporate foundations, matching gift programs,.

 Whether it’s interacting with a donor, a regulator, a co-worker, a supervisor or a supervisee, the most successful people are the best communicators.
 That includes not only the messages you deliver, but also how you listen and react to others.
 Most of us recognize the need to continue to hone our specific job skills, but.

 No executive director should plan on being in his or her job forever; nor should a board count on that.
 Yet few organizations have anything resembling a formal plan to replace the executive director (let alone a founder).
-If you’re among those organizations that haven’t addressed the vital issue of succession planning, you’re not alone.
+If you’re among those organizations that may be in denial and hasn’t addressed the vital issue of.

 One of the most effective tools a nonprofit has to raise funds and win support is through story-telling.
 Statistics and data, are certainly important and meaningful, but it is stories that truly explain who we are, who we serve, and what results from our work.
 Story-telling is an art that should be shared via publications.

 People are usually promoted to supervisor because of their hard skills.
 And suddenly you’ve gone from working with a group, to supervising others and ultimately being held accountable.
 Without the appropriate preparation, stress, isolation, lack of confidence and other discomforts can be the result.
 Learning to delegate, handle administrative duties, cope with personalities, and manage.